GLOBAL MARKETS-Risk rally pauses on U.S. data, trade talk caution

 The U.S. Labor Department said nonfarm productivity, which measures hourly output per worker, fell at a 0.3% annualized rate in the third quarter, the biggest decline in almost four years.

-But data in Europe showed signs of economic improvement, suggesting sluggish to no-growth had troughed.
+Data in Europe showed signs of economic improvement, suggesting sluggish growth had troughed.

 German industrial orders rose more than expected in September, offering some hope for manufacturers in Europe's biggest economy after a tough spell.